 - Online application/Questionnaire

 - Writing sample

 - Standardized test scores

-As you assemble a list of schools to consider applying to, you may want to keep a centralized database (Excel spreadsheet, or something similar) to keep track of deadlines, action items, etc. You might also keep notes from faculty, graduate students, administrators.
+As you assemble a list of schools to consider applying to, it’s helpful to keep a centralized database (Excel spreadsheet, or something similar) to keep track of deadlines, action items, etc.

 Applications should be neat, accurate, complete, and thoughtful.
 Graduate schools are increasingly moving towards online applications, which sometimes include a section for recommenders.
 If your faculty member does not want to submit a letter online, you must contact the school to which you are applying to see if they will accept paper recommendations and how they want you to indicate on your application that you are submitting the letters separately.